Creating Enlarged Plans and Interior Elevations in Revit: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now that we've finished up with our sections and elevations, we're going to go ahead and jump back into our floor plans.
-And the focus of these next few videos is going to be to create enlarged plans and interior elevations for this area of the plan for both level one and level two.
-Part of that is going to be adding dimensions, keynotes, additional tags, you know, wall tags, and those kinds of things that correspond with our keynote file and also our partition schedule.
+The focus of these next few videos is going to be to create enlarged plans and interior elevations for this area of the plan for both Level 1 and Level 2.
+Part of that is going to be adding dimensions, keynotes, additional tags—you know, wall tags and those kinds of things that correspond with our keynote file and also our partition schedule.

-So to start that, what I'm going to do is I'm in A201 here, and I'm going to jump in and create an enlarged plan of this area for both level one and level two.
-So the first thing we'll do is we'll go to our view tab, pick a call out, and you can see it says floor plan here.
-And what we can do is instead of just leaving it as floor plan, because what'll happen is if I were to create an enlarged plan here, you can see that we have a new floor plan that was created in this same category.
+So to start that, what I'm going to do is—I'm in A201 here—and I'm going to jump in and create an enlarged plan of this area for both Level 1 and Level 2.
+The first thing we'll do is go to our View tab, pick a callout, and you can see it says Floor Plan here.
+What we can do is, instead of just leaving it as Floor Plan—because what will happen is, if I were to create an enlarged plan here—you can see that we have a new floor plan that was created in this same category.

-And while that's fine and it is still a floor plan and it's true, there's a better way for us to organize these views.
-And so what I'd like to do is when I make a call out, instead of using that one, I'd like to go ahead and say edit type and duplicate the floor plan type here to make one that is going to be enlarged floor plans.
-And what this will do is it'll just give me another heading in my project browser, and it's just a better way to organize our files.
+While that's fine, and it is still a floor plan and it's true, there's a better way for us to organize these views.
+So what I'd like to do is, when I make a callout, instead of using that one, I'd like to go ahead and say Edit Type and duplicate the Floor Plan type here to make one that is going to be Enlarged Floor Plans.
+What this will do is just give me another heading in my Project Browser, and it's a better way to organize our files.

-Just like we did with the wall sections, we'd have the opportunity to then assign a view template to those views.
+Just like we did with the Wall Sections, we'd have the opportunity to then assign a view template to those views.
 We don't have a view template for enlarged plans yet, but we will in a minute, and that's what we'll do after we have that set up.
-So I'm gonna hit okay, and then I'll go ahead and create my new enlarged floor plan for this area of the lobby.
+So I'm going to hit OK, and then I'll go ahead and create my new Enlarged Floor Plan for this area of the lobby.

-And I'm just gonna move this over to the side so it's a little bit more clear.
-And since we're not really gonna have a separate plan for the lobby, I'm gonna go ahead and extend that through.
-And remember, same thing goes for our enlarged elevation plans and our wall sections, is I can go ahead and move this here, and that change is gonna be reflected on both our floor plan view, which we're seeing here, and also the enlarged plan that I've created.
+I'm just going to move this over to the side so it's a little bit more clear.
+And since we're not really going to have a separate plan for the lobby, I'm going to go ahead and extend that through.
+Remember, same thing goes for our enlarged elevation plans and our Wall Sections—I can go ahead and move this here, and that change is going to be reflected on both our floor plan view, which we're seeing here, and also the enlarged plan that I've created.

 Learn Revit